tdavislab/TopoAct/README.md

 ### Installation

-To run a local instance preloaded with the ImageNet and CIFAR dataset, simply clone this repo and start a web server in the home directory (e.g. `python -m http.server`)
+To run a local instance preloaded with the ImageNet and CIFAR dataset, simply clone this repo and start a web server in the cloned repository's root directory (e.g. `python -m http.server`)

 <hr>
 Presently, the repo contains code for the front-end.
 Support for custom datasets and neural networks will be coming soon.